When a prospect makes the decision to become your customer, you want to roll out the red carpet for them.

 Using segmentation enabled Sleeknote to send relevant content to their users, increasing open rates by over 1,213% and converting more subscribers into customers.

 Nurturing customers via email is essential if you want to make a good impression.
 These welcome email templates are a great start and can open the lines of communication with your new customers.
-But don’t be afraid to think out of the box and find new ways to connect.
+But don’t be afraid to think out of the box and find new ways to connect like a personal email sequence.

 No matter which approach you decide to take, the aim of your welcome emails should be to focus on your customer, whether you’re providing more information on your product or sending free content.
 Think about how your initial first email will connect with customers and look for ways to provide added value whenever possible.